SheepKnight/rpi_logger/scripts_on_pi/README.md

 # Installation on Raspberry PI

-The goal of the script is to send IP address, name and date+time at boot of RPI.
+The goal of the script is to send IP address, name and date+time at boot of RPI to a server in order to locate it.

 There are many ways to launch a script on Linux at the end of boot.
 This one is simple but indirect.